isakvik/TabletDriver/README.md

 # TabletDriver w. area randomizer hack

 This is a fork of hawku/TabletDriver that over time randomizes your area between some bounds.
+Includes its own tab in the driver UI.
-Check back here in a while, I'll add a GUI and some stuff to it for more convenient usage.
+Check back here in a while, I'll add some stuff to it for more convenient usage.

 Original readme follows:
 #